-Ok, so you’ve offered to host a baby shower.
-That’s really nice of you!
+So you’ve offered to host a baby shower.
+How nice of you!
 Some might take this opportunity to go full Martha Stewart and host at home, which I always support.
 But that can get a little stressful, especially when it’s 30 minutes until party time, you’re still not dressed, and you’re rushing around the kitchen thinking, “Why do I do this to myself!?”

 If you want to skip all that (and the post-party clean-up), take a look at our list of 10 sweet places to host a baby shower in Collin County.